Corporate social responsibility and sustainability report

 - Actively analyse areas where Self Storage Group can make the service provided more sustainable or help the customer to choose more sustainable

 The CRM-system developed for OK Minilager has been upgraded and improved since 2018 to tailor the system to the Group’s specific needs.
 The acquired companies Minilageret, Minilager Norge and Eurobox have successfully been migrated to the new platform.
-All new CSS-facilities are also added to the new CRM-system.
-During 2021 the Group plans to start the migration of remaining CSS-facilities to the new CRM-system and launch a customer-app integrated with the CRM-system.
+All new CSS-facilities since 2018 are also added to the new CRM-system.
+During 2021 the Group migrated remaining CSS-facilities in Norway to the new CRM-system.
+The migration of Dit Pulterkammer and CSS-facilities in Sweden and Denmark to the new CRM-system will start in 2023.

-The focus on modern CRM is essential for efficient operations as it enables the Group to scale up when new facilities are added to the portfolio.
+The focus on modern CRM is essential for efficient operations which is easy to scale up when new facilities are added to the portfolio.
 The management works close with operation and customer service to develop new solutions.

 Suppliers and business partners

 Timely deliveries from suppliers are essential for the Groups operations and growth.
 To ensure that all suppliers follow laws and regulations the Group has started to use a supplier declaration.
 The declaration focuses on hired labours salary and rights, recycling, use of subcontractors and quality systems.
-In 2020 SSG made a strategic decision not to have internal construction workers, but to purchase services from external parties.
-There has been no other significant change in suppliers or the supply chain in 2020.
+There has been no significant change in suppliers or the supply chain in 2021.

 Self-storage is a business with little traffic and limited pollution.
 Approximately 80% of the customers are individual customers, who rarely visit their storage room.
 Some facilities offer volunteer organisations discounts on storage.